deployKF/website/content/guides/platform/deploykf-gateway.md

 [External-DNS](https://github.com/kubernetes-sigs/external-dns) is a Kubernetes controller that automatically configures DNS records for Kubernetes resources.
 The following steps explain how to install and configure External-DNS to set DNS records for the deployKF Gateway Service.

-??? steps "Step 1 - Install External-DNS"
+??? step "Step 1 - Install External-DNS"

     The External-DNS documentation provides instructions for [installing External-DNS on various platforms](https://kubernetes-sigs.github.io/external-dns/latest/#deploying-to-a-cluster).